V-Rakshita/study-of-basic-gates/README.md

 ## **Procedure**

-1. Type the program in Quartus software.
+1. Open Quartus and create a new project.
+Go to File -> New -> Verilog HDL File and type the program.

 2. Compile and run the program.

-3. Generate the RTL schematic and save the logic diagram.
+3. Then go to Tools -> NetList Viewers -> RTL Viewer and generate the RTL schematic and save the logic diagram.

-4. Create nodes for inputs and outputs to generate the timing diagram.
+4. Then go to File -> New -> University program VWF.
+Create nodes for inputs and outputs to generate the timing diagram.

-5. For different input combinations generate the timing diagram.
+5. Give different input combinations and go to Run Functional Simulation to generate the timing diagram.

 ## **Program**